ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a busy outdoor market scene near a coastal area.
-The key elements include:
+The image shows a vibrant and busy seaside marketplace scene, likely in a coastal community dependent on fishing.

+Layout and Key Elements:
-- In the foreground, two women are prominently seen: one wearing a vibrant blue garment carrying a child on her back, and another woman facing her, wearing a red headscarf and a teal top.
-Between them, there is a basket filled with baked goods or fried snacks.
+- The foreground features two women seated near baskets filled with fried food items; one woman is dressed in a bright blue garment, carrying a baby on her back, while the other woman wears a turquoise top and a striking red headscarf.
+- Behind them are corrugated metal sheets and a pile of nuts or small brown items, indicating a rustic market setup.
-- Surrounding them are several other people, mostly men, some pushing wheelbarrows filled with goods.
+- Numerous people fill the mid-ground, walking and engaging in market activities; many are casually dressed, and some are pushing wheelbarrows laden with goods.
-- In the background, there is a large crowd along the shoreline where fishing boats are floating on the water, suggesting a fishing or coastal trading community.
+- The background reveals the ocean with multiple small fishing boats anchored or sailing, emphasizing the community's fishing activity.
-- The lighting suggests a late afternoon or early evening setting, given the warm tones and the angle of sunlight reflecting off the water.
+- The lighting suggests late afternoon or early evening, with the sun low in the sky casting a warm glow and reflections on the water.

-There is no visible text in this image.
-The scene captures a vibrant, bustling marketplace atmosphere indicative of local commerce and daily life, relevant to an annual development report highlighting community activity, trade, or economic activity by the sea.
+Text:
+- The image itself contains no visible text.

+Overall, the photograph captures the dynamic daily life of a fishing village market, showcasing the community's connection to the sea and commerce, which is a likely focus for an annual development report section discussing local economies and livelihoods.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p7_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a waiting area with multiple green plastic chairs arranged in a socially distanced manner on a red tiled floor.
-Key elements include:

-- Seven individuals seated in the chairs, all wearing face masks.
+The image shows a large indoor area with a red floor where multiple green plastic chairs are arranged in a spaced-out pattern, likely to maintain social distancing.
+Several people are seated in the chairs, and all individuals are wearing face masks, indicating a health safety protocol, possibly due to the COVID-19 pandemic.

-- The people are spaced out, ensuring distancing protocols.
+Key elements in the image include:
-- Some individuals appear engaged with their phones or sitting quietly.
+- People seated at a distance from each other, while some are engaged with mobile devices or sitting quietly.
+- Green plastic chairs that are spread apart to ensure separation.
-- There are small trash bins placed among the chairs.
+- Trash bins placed between chairs.
-- The environment appears to be indoors, possibly a clinic, vaccination center, or similar public health setting.
+- The floor and seating arrangement suggest an organized waiting or vaccination area.

-There is no visible text in the image.
-The overall layout suggests an organized effort for crowd management or health safety, relevant for highlighting social distancing and public health measures in an annual development report.
+There is no visible text in the image beyond a small label on one of the trash bins, which is not fully readable.
+The overall layout and context suggest this could be part of a health or social gathering initiative, such as a vaccination campaign or community health program, relevant to development or public health progress reported in an annual development report.
 ```
 ![Image 2](images/2021TrustFundAnnualReports_p7_img2.png)